Why does Friends of Family Farmers have a membership program?

 For now, the benefit is the great feeling you’ll get knowing that Friends of Family Farmers has the resources to serve as your voice in Salem and in communities across the state promoting policies and tools that support family farms.

-Will my name be listed publicly as a farmer member?
+Will my name be listed publicly as a member?

-Must the membership donation be from the farm or can it be from an individual?
+Can the membership donation be from a farm business or can it be from an individual?

 Your donations can come either from an individual credit card or bank account or one owned by the legal entity that operates your farm.
 You can give through our webpage donation form.